Eagle SepticSeptic Information Guide

 How long does an inspection take?

 A standard inspection with pumping takes 1–2 hours.
 Camera inspections add 30–60 minutes.
-We provide the written report within 24 hours.
+Most companies provide the written report within 24 hours.

 Is an inspection required to sell my home?

 Requirements vary by state and lender.
 Many mortgage lenders and some counties require a passing septic inspection before closing.
 Even where not required, buyers frequently request one.
-We recommend scheduling early to avoid closing delays.
+Scheduling early is recommended to avoid closing delays.

 What happens if the system fails inspection?

-If we find issues, we'll explain exactly what needs to be repaired and provide an estimate.
+If the inspector finds issues, they'll explain exactly what needs to be repaired and provide an estimate.
 Many issues — like replacing a baffle — are minor and inexpensive.
-We can perform most repairs ourselves and re-inspect after completion.
+Most septic companies can perform repairs and re-inspect after completion.

 Do you provide camera inspections?